Castassss/arduino-laser-tag-base-gun-vest/README.md

 4. Upload `Pistola_Colete/` code to the Gun/Vest Arduino.
 5. Connect wiring as described above.
 6. Power on both modules and start playing!

 ---

-## 📖 Notes
-- Buttons can be improved with `INPUT_PULLUP` and debounce.
-- IR emission can be refined with 38kHz modulation for better realism.
-- Constants for bullets/lives are easy to adjust in code.
-- Recommended to add photos of wiring and setup for clarity.

----